benwould/rent-v-buy/README.md

 Step 3: Analyze the print out
-        Here are the relevant data points that were pulled from our RedFin DataFrame, Keep in mine this is only a list list for the selected city:
+        Here are the relevant data points that were pulled from our RedFin DataFrame, Keep in mind this is only a list for the selected city:

         -Monthly Mortgage Payment with a 20% downpayment -Monthly Mortgage Payment with a 5% downpayment